Critical Bima Sugam API Integration Mistakes Indian Insurers Must Avoid in 2026

 Tip: Use tools like Swagger and Postman to automatically generate API documentation and keep it fresh and easy to navigate.

-Helping with Debugging and Testing: Good documentation helps developers find and correct bugs rapidly should such problems arise.
+Helps with Debugging and Testing: Good documentation helps developers find and correct bugs rapidly should such problems arise.
 Proper information about known limitations and specific component behaviors documented throughout the codebase provide diagnostics in solving problems, showing again the importance of documentation for debugging

 Tip: Document typical error cases, exceptions, and debugging tips so that developers don’t have to rewrite everything.